The Dead (Higson novel): Plot

 Ed and David make a deal: in exchange for receiving food from the Tesco truck, on which Ed's group will ride, David's group will accompany the truck on foot, clearing the congestion and debris blocking the truck's path.
-Armed with additional weapons from the museum, Ed and David lead their respective kids, and attempt to cross north across the River Thames via the Lambeth Bridge, fleeing the rapidly spreading fire.
+Armed with additional weapons from the museum, Ed and David lead their respective groups and attempt to cross the Lambeth Bridge.
 Every other kid in South London is also trying to cross the river, and they all struggle to do so due to congestion and a commotion between kids further up the bridge.
-A huge wave of infected adults comes up behind the kids from the south, and Ed and several other fighters including Courtney and Aleisha hang back to fend off the infected whilst Brooke and the others drive on without knowing they are leaving them behind.
+A huge wave of infected adults comes up behind the kids from the south, and Ed and several other fighters, including Courtney and Aleisha, hang back to fend off the infected whilst Brooke and the others drive on.
 Brooke decides to split off from David's group after she sees him shoot a boy in the chest.
-Frederique reappears and attacks Aleisha, injuring her, resulting in Ed shooting Frederique dead with a pistol, after she "reverts" to human upon recognizing Ed.
-Ed is helped by another boy named Kyle, and although the fighters initially seem to be overwhelmed, they are rescued by Jordan, DogNut and their his crew, who had been forced to abandon the museum by adults and the fire.
+Frederique reappears and attacks Aleisha, injuring her, resulting in Ed shooting Frederique dead with a pistol.
+Ed is helped by another boy named Kyle, and although the fighters initially seem to be overwhelmed, they are rescued by Jordan, DogNut and their his crew, who had been forced to abandon the museum.

 The fighters flee, but the way back to the bridge is blocked by a horde of adults.
 The kids manage to take control of a sightseeing cruise boat moored in the river.
 They pilot it downstream towards the Tower of London, but Matt hijacks the boat in an attempt to reach St Paul's Cathedral.
-He accidentally crashes the boat into the bridge, and it splits in half, causing a number of kids to drown, including Aleisha.
-Matt and his surviving acolytes are last seen disappearing under a bridge, standing on the top of half of the ruined boat, whilst Matt holds the banner above his head.
+He accidentally crashes the boat into the bridge and it splits in half, causing a number of kids to drown, including Aleisha.
+Matt and his surviving acolytes are last seen disappearing under a bridge, standing on the top of half of the ruined boat.

-Jordan, Ed, Kyle, and the survivors find lifeboats and navigate them to the river's north bank.
-They make their way to the Tower of London and enter it by climbing the drainpipes.
-Inside, they find a group of about 30 kids already inhabiting the castle.
+Jordan, Ed, Kyle and the survivors find lifeboats and navigate them to the river's north bank.
+They make their way to the Tower and enter it by climbing the drainpipes.
+Inside, they find a group of about thirty kids already inhabiting the castle.
 Frustrated with the current leader, Jordan takes control, with Ed as his right-hand man.
 Of the original group from the bus, only Ed and Courtney remain.
-The others are either dead, missing, or still with the Tesco truck.
-Greg finds himself in Trafalgar Square, where he has lost his shirt.
-He puts on a St. George T-shirt from a souvenir stand and decides to get revenge on those he holds responsible for Liam's death.
-It is also revealed that he intends to raise an army of adults, revealing him as the "Saint George" adult from the previous novel (The Enemy).
+The others are either dead, missing or still with the Tesco truck.
+Meanwhile, Greg finds himself in Trafalgar Square and puts on a St. George T-shirt from a souvenir stand, deciding to get revenge on those he holds responsible for Liam's death.
+It is also revealed that he intends to raise an army of adults, revealing him as the "Saint George" adult from the previous novel.